Iuliia-Glaz/AI-Group-Project/README.md

 ## Conclusions

 ### Summary:
-The project successfully identified that K-Means with random initialization provides the best clustering for the dataset with 4 clusters.
-Dimensionality reduction and preprocessing steps significantly improved clustering results.
+The project successfully identified that **Hierarchical Clustering (4 clusters, average linkage)** provides the best clustering for the dataset, offering superior cluster cohesion and separation. **KMeans with random initialization (4 clusters)** is a strong alternative, particularly when computational efficiency is prioritized.

 ### Future Work:
 - Explore advanced clustering algorithms like Gaussian Mixture Models.